 How to Replace a Bathroom Faucet (Step-by-Step)

 Replace your bathroom faucet in under an hour with basic tools.
-Complete guide covering single-hole, widespread, and centerset faucets, plus the pitfalls plumbers see every week.
+Complete guide covering single-hole, widespread, and centerset faucets, plus the pitfalls that turn a simple swap into a long afternoon.

 What You’ll Need

-• Optional: silicone caulk (only if your new faucet doesn’t come with a base gasket)
+- Optional: silicone caulk if the new faucet doesn’t include a base gasket

 Step 1: Identify Your Faucet Configuration